iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 as a function of a lifecycle_status property defined at the node level.

-An even faster possibility for users needing to transfer or store a new quantity is to use a generic container IDS, the “temporary” IDS, that is been included in the DD since v2.0.
+An even faster possibility for users needing to transfer or store a new quantity is to use a generic container IDS, the “temporary” IDS, that has been included in the DD since v2.0.
 It contains fixed fields for various data types.
 It is immediately available to users, although its fields do not have a fixed definition, so their usage has to be